United Center: Concerts

 With a seating capacity of 23,500 for concerts, the United Center has been a home to many concert performances.
 The first was Billy Joel, who stated the "...acoustics could use some work.."
-Harry Styles, Olivia Rodrigo, P!nk, New Kids on the Block, Guns N' Roses, Prince, Beyoncé, Adele, The Smashing Pumpkins, Radiohead, Taylor Swift, Madonna, U2, Rolling Stones, Phish Tina Turner, Van Halen, Iron Maiden, Aerosmith, KISS, Bon Jovi, Barbra Streisand, Billie Eilish, Bruce Springsteen, Paul McCartney, Janet Jackson, Blackpink, Twice, Celine Dion, Coldplay, BTS, Stray Kids, Seventeen, Enhypen, NCT 127, The Who, Pearl Jam, Green Day, blink-182, Jay-Z, Mary J. Blige, Nicki Minaj, Ariana Grande, Lady Gaga, Kacey Musgraves, Muse, The Killers, Rod Wave, Megan Thee Stallion, Dua Lipa, Sabrina Carpenter, Tate McRae and Ado have all had sold-out shows for their concerts in this arena, as well as Dave Matthews Band, who released its 1998 show at the venue, entitled Live in Chicago 12.19.98 at the United Center.
+Harry Styles, Olivia Rodrigo, P!nk, New Kids on the Block, Guns N' Roses, Prince, Beyoncé, Adele, The Smashing Pumpkins, Radiohead, Taylor Swift, Madonna, U2, Rolling Stones, Phish Tina Turner, Van Halen, Iron Maiden, Aerosmith, KISS, Bon Jovi, Barbra Streisand, Billie Eilish, Bruce Springsteen, Paul McCartney, Janet Jackson, Blackpink, Twice, Celine Dion, Coldplay, BTS, Stray Kids, Seventeen, Enhypen, NCT 127, The Who, Pearl Jam, Green Day, blink-182, Jay-Z, Mary J. Blige, Nicki Minaj, Ariana Grande, Lady Gaga, Twenty One Pilots, Kacey Musgraves, Muse, The Killers, Rod Wave, Megan Thee Stallion, Katy Perry, Dua Lipa, Sabrina Carpenter, Tate McRae and Ado have all had sold-out shows for their concerts in this arena, as well as Dave Matthews Band, who released its 1998 show at the venue, entitled Live in Chicago 12.19.98 at the United Center.
 Contemporary Christian music has also been played at this venue, on tours such as the Tomlin UNITED tour in June 2022, featuring Hilllsong UNITED, Chris Tomlin, and Pat Barrett.